ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter26.md

 +++
-title = "XIII. ĀJIVIKA COSMOLOGY "
+title = "XV.
+CONCLUSION  "
-weight = 25
+weight = 28
 date = "2019-05-12"

 +++

-The Categories of the Sāmaññu - phala Sutta
+Summary

-The Eight Last Things .
+Dr. Barua’s Three Questions .

-The Six Inevitables
+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

-Other Ājivika Categories
+BIBLIOGRAPHY

-Mandala -mokşa .
+INDEX